About PickleTip

-PickleTip is a pickleball education project built on a simple promise: every concept we publish has been tested with real players, in real sessions, on real courts.
-We are not here to chase trends or traffic; we are here to help you think better on the court, one decision and one rally at a time.
+PickleTip is a strategy-first pickleball education site built on a simple promise: every concept we publish has been tested with real players, in real sessions, on real courts.
+We turn live coaching, tournament experience, paddle testing, and community feedback into clear ideas players can actually use in their next game.

 PickleTip is a strategy-first pickleball site where every tip, paddle review, and drill comes from live coaching and on-court experimentation, not theory alone.